izak/ib.bluelantern/README.md

 For development you will need:

 * Python, and preferably virtualenv.
-* [nodejs][node] to get the angular part working.
+* If you intend in-depth development on the web interface, you need [nodejs][node] to get the angular part working.
 This pulls in heaps of javascript libraries.
-In due course, I will probably aim at making a static distribution for people who don't want to develop this part.
+This part is optional.
 * An MQTT broker.
 Instructions are included below for Mosquitto.

 Some equipment requires specialised hardware.